rishabnarendra/LeetCode-Problems/README.md

+Contains Duplicate 2
+Given an array of integers and an integer k, find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the absolute difference between i and j is at most k.

+Input: nums = [1,2,3,1], k = 3
+Output: true

 Remove Element
 Given an array nums and a value val, remove all instances of that value in-place and return the new length.